Renting with Pets – Where Do I Stand?

 Conclusion

-Overall, the Model Tenancy Agreement changes are certainly a step in the right direction when renting with pets.
+Overall, the Model Tenancy Agreement changes are certainly a step in the right direction for people renting properties with pets.
 However, many would like to see this extended to make blanket bans on pets embedded in law.
 As it stands, landlords may find they can let their properties more easily by following MTA guidelines, bearing in mind that 40% of UK households own a pet.

 For pet owners, this should provide more choice in terms of accommodation.
 Crucially, it should help prevent many pet owners from having to make the heartbreaking decision to give up their much-loved pet.